 Inventory, lb : 0

-Shoro are harvested in the spring and fall months.
+Shoro mushrooms are available in the spring through fall.

 Shoro mushrooms are native to Japan.
-First appearing in records dating back to the 17th century (Edo era) in Japan, Shoro were widely consumed in the 19th century as a delicacy and could be found in abundance in the Osaka and Kyoto districts.
-The mushrooms were transported to New Zealand through its pine tree hosts implanted with Shoro mushroom spores, and have been successfully growing there since the late 1990s.
-These truffle-like mushrooms can be found in the coastal pine forests of the United States, Europe and Australia.
-The variety of Shoro mushroom found in New Zealand has a taste and flavor most like its counterparts in the United States; this is likely because its pine tree host, Pinus radiata, is native to California.
+First appearing in records dating back to the 17th century, or the Edo era in Japan, Shoro mushrooms were widely consumed in the 19th century as a delicacy and could be found in abundance in the Osaka and Kyoto districts.
+The mushrooms were then transported to New Zealand through pine tree hosts implanted with Shoro mushroom spores and have been successfully growing there since the late 1990s.
+Today these truffle-like mushrooms can also be found at specialty grocers in the coastal pine forests of the United States, Europe, and Australia.